DanDurbaca/PushTheButtons/README.md

 Description:

-We would like to build a large push-buttons panel that are randomly turned on and then off by the user when he/she pushes the it.
+We would like to build a large push-buttons panel that are randomly turned on and then off by the user when he/she pushes them.
 The aim of the game is to measure user’s reaction time: how many buttons can one turn off within a minute!